mariamagneu/snakegame/README.md

 - Let the user lose three times prior to the real game over.
 - Add different foods that give more score points.
 - Introduce a hard level with faster speed and obstacles.
-- Introduce an easy level where the player can go through
+- Introduce an easy level where the player can go through Walls.
 - Allow the user to choose the snake color.
 - Create a log of local records.
 - Add sounds for various game events.